 I hope you are now beginning to realise there is real and fake bread; once you've tasted this yeasted beer loaf you'll realise they are chalk and cheese.
 Bake it in your own home and it need not be expensive.

 Start to enjoy more fibre from your food, and that means in part 100% whole-grain bread, before the real pain of diverticulitis starts to bite.
-It is usually worse on the left side, and is very tender to the touch.
+It is usually worse on the left side of the abdomen, and is very tender to the touch.

 Despite the opinions of many experts I'm convinced for myself at least that whole grains do not cause me to gain weight.
 In the summer we have carbs galore to choose from at our green home, so we just drink more beer and less yeasted bread.

 But let's face it, whole grains are quite difficult to get.
-Corn on the cob is the big exception.
+Corn on the cob is the big exception; brown rice too.

 It's important for those who love their carbs to learn about resistant starch; why some are so glycemic and how food-preparation radically changes the GI.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.